erebys-2/fire_burdened/README.txt

     (Nerfed because all my test players are cowards)

 Escape/Backspace and Enter can be used in the main menu or pause menu for quick navigation.

+Taking Damage:
+    There is NO contact damage.
+    The current enemies are so simple that there might seem like contact damage since they're coded to deploy their attack hitboxes when close to the player.
+When damaged, their attack hitboxes are removed.

 **Note 2: Toggle screen will change your resolution while the game is running; it does not work on Mac.